 The Best Sleeping Positions After A Hysterectomy

-Always speak to your doctor first, but in general, there are two good sleeping positions for women healing from a hysterectomy.
+Always speak to your doctor first, but in general, there are two good sleeping positions for women healing from an abdominal hysterectomy.

 Note that both of these sleeping positions require more additional support than you may be used to.
 You can get this support in the form of a pillow or two, or with a specially designed foam block.